Canadians for the Ethical Treatment of Food Animals (CETFA)

 One way to treat lameness is a walk outdoors.
 Rushen said lame cows put on

-pasture show improvement because the soft surface is better for their hooves.
+pasture show improvement because the soft surface is better for their

-build a new barn suited to their comfort, the above methods should be followed,
+But because it’s not always possible to range milking cows outdoors or to build a new barn suited to their comfort, the above methods should be followed, he said.

 Rushen recommended producers follow the new dairy industry code of practice which outlines procedures for cow comfort.

 Number of animals killed in the world by the fishing, meat, dairy and egg industries, since you opened this webpage.